tensorflow/tensorflow/tensorflow/contrib/lite/toco/g3doc/cmdline_reference.md

-# TensorFlow Lite Optimizing Converter command-line glossary
+# TensorFlow Lite Converter command-line glossary

-This page is complete reference of command-line flags used by TOCO's command line starting from TensorFlow 1.9 up until the most recent build of TensorFlow.
+This page is complete reference of command-line flags used by the TensorFlow Lite Converter's command line starting from TensorFlow 1.9 up until the most recent build of TensorFlow.
 It is complemented by the following other documents:

 *   [README](../README.md)
 *   [Command-line examples](cmdline_examples.md)